alecramsay/pg/docs/_pages/example.markdown

 [At the bottom are a set of tabs, one for each of the six maps compared to the baseline map.
 For each map, there is:

-* an image of the map which you can click on to see in DRA,
+* an image of the selected comparison map,
 * an image of the regions formed by intersecting the district boundaries of the two maps, and
-* a table showing data for each intersecting region]
+* a table showing data for each intersecting region

+The intersecting regions are labeled "#/#" where the first # is the district in the baseline map, and the second # is the district in the comparison map.
+You can click on the images to see the maps in DRA.]

 <p>These tabs compare the district boundaries of official map and the five notable maps with the baseline map:</p>